AntiGhot/bajte-reh-bas/.github/pull_request_template.md

 ## Notes for us to verify your change
 (Currently we would be doing a manual testing.)
-(Maintainer may clone main, pull changes from the branch of this pr, deploy to appsmith the cloned main with changes, and test the functionality.)
+(Maintainer may connect to fork-remote and checkout the branch to merge into this repo, pull changes, deploy to appsmith and test the functionality.)

 [Please provide some description so that we can complete this faster]